georgebyte/georgebyte.com/_drafts/scalable-angular-app-architecture.md

 </div>
 {% endhighlight %}

-Directory structure of the layout module is not to complicated:
+Directory structure of the layout module is not too complicated:

 {% highlight plain %}
 layout/